 GV Paya Lebar at level 3 is a Laser Cinema and there is a swanky dining space in the lounge area.

 The NTUC Fairprice Supermarket in the basement looks spiffy and has several state of the art features like Scan2Go shop and pay system.

-Based on the published list of Halal-certified Eating Establishments on MUIS website, halal-certified outlets include The Coffee Bean & Tea Leaf.
-Though not yet listed, eateries such as Encik Tan, Swee Heng, Swensen’s and Long John Silver’s could have received or would soon receive their certification.
+Based on the published list of Halal-certified Eating Establishments on MUIS website, halal-certified outlets include Long John Silver’s, Maki-San, Old Chnag Kee, Swee Heng, The Coffee Bean & Tea Leaf and Wing Zone.

 There is a good mix of F&B outlets in the new SingPost Centre mall and there is plenty to eat and discover at the SingPost Centre.

 Here is the current SingPost Centre Directory giving an overview of what is available.

 SingPost Centre Parking Charges